-DALYs are the sum of years lived with disability (YLD), and the years of life lost due to premature death caused by the disease (YLL), aggregating morbidity, severity, duration and mortality.
+DALYs are the sum of years lived with disability (YLD), and the years of life lost due to premature death caused by a) The Metrix Project is funded by the National Food Authorities and aims at performing integrated analyses of the health risks and benefits of food, nutrients, and food diets, as well as ranking foodborne diseases on the basis of their health and economic burden in Denmark.

+the disease (YLL), aggregating morbidity, severity, duration and mortality.